MGuardia10/MGuardia10/README.md

-### Hi there 👋
+### Hi there!

-I´m Miguel Guardia,hard working and effective Web Developer with 1 year of expertise.
+I´m Miguel Guardia, hard working and effective Web Developer with 1 year of expertise.
 Fluent in English, astute and deadline-driven.
 Strong understanding of JavaScript ecosystem and excellent eye for visual aesthetics paired with insight into data and backend functionality.

 ##